SharifAmit/OpticNet-71/README.md

 # OCT_Classification
 A model for classifying different Retinal Diseases using Deep Learning from Optical Coherence Tomography Images.
 This code is part of the **supplementary materials for the IEEE ICMLA 2019** for our paper *Optic-net: A Novel Convolutional Neural Network for Diagnosis of Retinal Diseases from Optical Tomography Images*.
-The paper has since been accpeted at IEEE ICMLA 2019 and will be preseneted in December 2019.
+The paper has since been accpeted to IEEE ICMLA 2019 and will be preseneted in December 2019.

 ## Pre-requisite
 - Ubuntu 18.04 / Windows 7 or later